 Learning to play Duplicate Bridge develops the cognitive knowledge of probability, prediction, inductive and deductive logic and facilitates application of this knowledge while playing bridge with other learners.

 The PDBC’s cadre of bridge teachers uses multiple teaching methods which demonstrate and apply an understanding of different learning styles.
 Methods include didactic instruction, inferential instruction using a problem-solving approach, and guided exploration for individualized instruction as well as for both small and large-group instruction.

+The PDBC creates a caring bridge community which promotes and supports the growth and well-being of those who gather at the Petoskey Duplicate Bridge Center, an accessible, safe and comfortable facility.
+All adults and youth are welcome to participate.
 Our clubhouse is devoted exclusively to bridge.
-Built in 2009 through the generosity of two key members, Jean and Shirley Carpenter, and of nearly 100 other members, it includes an open room that comfortably seats over 100 players, a kitchen, library and rest rooms.
-We are a not-for-profit corporation, and we rely on our member volunteers for a host of services.
+Built in 2009 through the generosity of Jean and Shirley Carpenter and of nearly 100 other donors, it includes an open room that comfortably seats over 100 players, a kitchen, library and rest rooms.
+We are a not-for-profit corporation, and we rely on our volunteers for a host of services.

 Zero Tolerance Policy

 We are a welcoming community, a mix of novices, intermediates and advanced players who respect each other and grow through our common interest in the world's finest card game.
 We compete hard, but we enforce the Zero Tolerance Policy.
 We don't allow bad behavior, but rather we try to advance each other's understanding of the challenges and satisfactions of the game.